jon-wade/oriClient/README.md

         port number of oriserver, e.g. 50051 (default 50051)
 ```

-An example command would be `./oriClient -method=factorial 5` which would request the server to calculate the `5!` at
+An example command would be `./oriClient -method=factorial 5` which would request the server to calculate the result of
-address `localhost:50051`.
+`5!` at address `localhost:50051`.

 Another example, `./oriClient -host=192.168.0.1 -port=8080 summation 2 2` would call the
 `oriServer` at `192.168.0.1:8080` requesting the result of `2 + 2`.